withdk/pulse-gosecure-rce-poc/README.md

                                   ~~                       \/____/          \/____/                  \/____/
   ```

+## About
 Proof of concept tool to test for the existence of Pulse Secure RCE (CVE-2020-8218).
 This tool was built around the POC from the GoSecure advisory (see refs).
 All credit to them for the finding.

 As recommended by Pulse Secure:
 ***"The solution for these vulnerabilities is to upgrade the Pulse Connect Secure and Pulse Policy Secure server software version to the 9.1R8.
 This following PCS/PPS version can be downloaded from https://my.pulsesecure.net."***

-Author:
-DK @withdk

 Refs:
 * https://kb.pulsesecure.net/articles/Pulse_Security_Advisories/SA44516/?kA23Z000000L6i5SAC